 The internship, previously referred to as student teaching, serves as the teacher candidate’s culminating clinical experience.
-Under the guidance of a University Supervisor and a Mentor Teacher, the teacher intern assumes the duties of a full-time classroom teacher, from planning and executing lessons to classroom management.
+Under the guidance of a University Supervisor and a Mentor Teacher, the student intern assumes the duties of a full-time classroom teacher, from planning and executing lessons to classroom management.

-Outline of Process
+Outline of Internship Placement Process

 - Program directors and chairs confirm lists of interns requiring assignment.

 - Mentor teachers are solicited to work with specific programs based on the recommendations of instructional faculty and school-based administrators.
 School administrators confirm availability of mentor teachers.
-Confirmed interns respond to emailed requests from the Director of Clinical Experiences and Partnerships for placement interviews.
+Confirmed interns respond to emailed requests from the Director of Clinical Experiences for placement interviews.

 - The Director of Clinical Experiences shares the open-ended responses on the internship application and relevant information from the placement interviews with school personnel who assist in the matching placement process.

 - Following placement interviews, tentative intern/mentor teacher assignments are made by the Director of Clinical Experiences, with input from mentor teachers and administrators.

 - The Director of Clinical Experiences confirms placements with interns, mentor school administrators and program directors.

 - The Director of Clinical Experiences electronically (email) distributes confirmation letters to teachers and assignment lists to program coordinators and school administrators.

 For any questions regarding clinical experiences, practicum and/or internships, please contact: